 In addition to high-risk types of HPV, there are also low-risk types which are not associated with causing cervical cancer.
 Two common low-risk HPV types are 6 and 11 which are associated with causing genital warts.
 It is possible to have an infection with low-risk HPV without any symptoms.
 Some women and men however will develop lumps on the genital skin or inside the vagina or anus, these are known as genital warts.
 If you are worried or concerned that you may have genital warts you can speak to a doctor or nurse who will be able to look at them.
 Although genital warts do not always require treatment and may resolve on their own, there are several options available which can help may them go away.

 Is it possible to test for HPV?

-Self testing kits are now available and very reliable, in fact in Australia self testing kits are now part of the national cervical screening programme for ladies who don’t attend smear tests.
-Evidence suggests that HPV self collected test is more sensitive than a physician collected PAP smear.
-You can purchase a self testing kit at online at London Gynaecology by clicking here.
+HPV self-testing kits are now available and very reliable, in fact in Australia self-testing kits are now part of the national cervical screening programme.
+Evidence suggests that HPV self-collected test is more sensitive than a physician collected smear.
+Self-testing kits can be purchased at: www.london-gynaecology.com/hpv-test-kits

 Is it necessary to treat HPV infection?

-It is not necessary to treat HPV infection unless it causes a smear abnormality.
-Your immunity will usually (in 95% cases) get rid of the infection.
+It is not necessary to treat HPV infection unless it causes a persistent or high-grade smear abnormality.
+Your immunity will usually get rid of the infection.
 If you have had an abnormal smear test, your doctor or nurse will explain whether the changes have reached a stage that requires treatment.